MPWD has moved from Level 2 to Level 1 of the Water Shortage Contingency Plan

 As a certified Bay Area Green Business, the Mid-Peninsula Water District (MPWD) is dedicated to implementing sustainable practices to conserve energy and resources, minimize waste and our carbon footprint, and promoting conservation efforts in the community.
 For more information about the Bay Area Green Business Program, please visit www.greenbusinessca.org.

 The Mid-Peninsula Water District (MPWD) is involved in outreach to local community schools to promote awareness of water and resources usage.
 Our centerpiece “Water Awareness Calendar” poster contest is conducted each year in collaboration with local elementary schools that involves 3rd to 5th graders.
-MPWD also hosts field trips from local schools and is expanding its School Education program to reach out further to the local school community in 2018.
+MPWD also hosts field trips from local schools and is expanding its School Education program to reach out further to the local school community.

 MPWD has embarked on a 5-year CIP to upgrade existing water infrastructure so as to fulfill our mission to provide a safe, high-quality, reliable supply of water for current and future generations.
 Read More!